Contributed by Travels with a Hobo

 Why do some Filipinos think that it’s a brave thing to choose to travel our own country first?

 If you really want to go to EVERY place in the Philippines, do know that it will be a BIG challenge.
 While short trips in the Philippines taken one destination at a time can be done on a budget, travelling the whole country will cost you.
-Uncommon destinations in the country are usually harder to reach because of expensive airfares, with some of them not being covered by seat sales.
+Uncommon destinations in the country are usually harder to reach.
 Sometimes you will have to take connecting flights or multiple land travels.
 But please, don’t let that stop you.
-Let these people inspire you:

-Journeying James for example, went on a journey called 100 Days of Backpacking in the Philippines the Cheapest Way Possible.
-Then there’s Xŭ Líng Fēng (or Edgar to his Filipinos friends), who is a Chinese national but has travelled to all the 81 provinces in the Philippines!
+Journeying James went on a journey called 100 Days of Backpacking in the Philippines the Cheapest Way Possible.
+Then there’s Xŭ Líng Fēng, a Chinese national, has travelled to all the 81 provinces in the Philippines!

 Take the Risk photos from UP Travel Society